 What to expect from your PGCE - the mentor's perspective

 Rob Wilson was a subject mentor for 10 years before becoming the senior mentor at Llanishen High School.
-He urges trainees to ensure that they enter the course "with their eyes wide open" or "it can come as a big shock to the system." he believes that it is vital to gain some experience in a school environment before beginning the PGCE course.
+He urges student-teachers to ensure that they enter the course "with their eyes wide open" or "it can come as a big shock to the system." he believes that it is vital to gain some experience in a school environment before beginning the PGCE course.

 Rob describes the first placement as "a very steep learning curve", adding that the "biggest challenge is to put theory into practice.
 Most students can cope with the academic element of the placement... the aspect of discipline and building rapport with both students and staff can be the issue.
 Getting into effective and correct procedures are crucial in the first placement."